JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 Most of the work and complexity is about `subsumed` relation to make the typesystem more expressive: it is concerned with higher-rank types.
 We can substitute all occurrences of `subsumed` constraint for the unification predicate and get a usual STLC with simple type annotations, that must be equivalent to inferred types everywhere.

-The following discussion is mostly concerned with a description of aspects of the typesystem and less so with Code Rules.
+The following discussion is mostly concerned with a description of aspects of the typesystem and less so with Coderules.

 #### Higher-Rank Polymorphism